sapcc/asr1k-neutron-l3/DEVICE_README.md

 ### Requirements

   * The implementation must support multiple routers per external network
-  * The implementation must support multiple routers per internal Network
+  * The implementation must support multiple routers per internal network
-  * Multiple Subnets must be supported on external and internal networks
+  * Multiple subnets must be supported on external and internal networks
-  * The implementation must not use additional resources in neutron for bookkeeping efforts (hiden Routers / hidden Ports)
+  * The implementation must not use additional resources in neutron for bookkeeping efforts (hidden Routers / hidden Ports)
-  * Neutron provided information must match on device configuration (Port mac must match BVI mac etc.)
+  * Neutron provided information must match on device configuration (Port MAC must match BVI MAC etc.)
   * HA for box to box failover must be available
   * HA failover of individual neutron routers is desirable but not mandatory, group based or global failover is sufficient
-  * HA must not use additional network resources not assigned to the customer neutron router instance (IP's mac's etc.)
+  * HA must not use additional network resources not assigned to the customer neutron router instance (IP's MAC's etc.)

 ### Neutron Example Router
 Router